psychoinformatics-de/rdm-course/README.md

 ## Slides

-Slides, rendered using [marp](https://marp.app/), are placed in `files/slides-html`.
+The slides are placed in `files/slides-org-reveal`.
-Markdown source for the slides is in `files/slides-md`.
+Html files (based on the [reveal.js](https://revealjs.com/) framework) can be viewed directly in the web browser.
+Slide content was written in [org mode](https://orgmode.org/) (org files are also included) and converted using [org-reveal](https://github.com/yjwen/org-reveal) to produce html output.

 Credit
 ======